 Documentation of the design in specifications and drawings

 The welding engineer supports the design function by establishing and specifying welding requirements, answering technical welding questions, and advising on matters of welding.
-No other engineering discipline understands the depth and breath of the science of welding and joining materials, and the complex microstructure and property changes taking place in the weld and heat-affected zones, more than a person with a welding engineering degree.
-Therefore to ensure that welding quality is designed in, the welding engineer assists with:
+No other engineering discipline understands the depth and breadth of the science of welding and joining materials, and the complex microstructure and property changes taking place in the weld and heat-affected zones, more than a person with a welding engineering degree.
+Therefore, to ensure that welding quality is designed in, the welding engineer assists with:

 Weldment design review